wranidlo/ImageSegmentation/README.md

 # ImageSegmentation
 The system functionality includes:
 - loading images and folders to system,
+- creating noise in images with use of 3 diffrent types of algorithms:
+  + salt-peper,
+  + gaussian,
+  + speckle,
 - clearing images from noise with use of 3 diffrent types of algorithms:
   + gaussian,
   + median,